Killing Rats With Salt + How it Works

 You can mix cheese, rat chow, milk, chocolate, or other sweet-scented food with salt (table or Epsom salts).
 A snack or a treat is for luring rats to come and eat the mixture with too much salt to poison it without knowing.

 It is also important to note that salt is not among natural rat deterrents.
-Salt can only kill rats if they invest it in large amounts ut it will not repel them from an area.
+Salt can only kill rats if they invest it in large amounts but it will not repel them from an area.

 Facts

 Within the normal range, salt is not poisonous to rats.
-If the consumption of any salt quantity were toxic to rats, then an infestation would usually result in many dead rats.
+If the consumption of any salt quantity were toxic to rats, an infestation would usually result in many dead rats.
 That is because rats eat plenty of salty foods in your kitchen when you are away or sleeping at night.
 A rat can eat almost anything in the kitchen, including salted potato crisps, soup, and peanuts, without getting poisoned.

 Rats prefer food with low salt.
 A rat encountering a pile of salt would not be interested in eating it.
-Ingesting excess table salt or Epsom salt will make the body lose a lot of water vital for various organ processes.
+Ingesting excess table salt or Epsom salt will make the body lose water vital for various organ processes.
 Without replacing lost fluids, the body suffers from having less water, making organs function below expected levels or stop working.

 In conclusion, as a consequence, combine salt poisoning with other equally reliable rodent prevention and control methods.
 One such method is a solution of baking soda and vinegar.